 The full-length alternative.
-As approved by the City, would extend the full width street to a point about 125 ft. from the Beach Way pavement.
+As approved by the City, this alternative would extend the full width street to a point about 125 ft. from the Beach Way pavement.
 The last 40 ft. would not serve any existing or approved development.
-Rejected for the same reasons as the preceding alternative.
+This alternative was rejected for the same reasons as the preceding alternative.